On the structure of axial algebras: Ideals, the radical and the Frobenius form

-where $I$ is the identity matrix and $M$ is the adjacency matrix of the non-commutation graph on the set $D$.
-The form has a radical precisely when the Gram matrix $F$ is not of full rank.
-From the above equation for $F$, we see this occurs if and only if $\lambda$ is a non-zero eigenvector of $A$ and $\eta = -\frac{2}{\lambda}$.
-In particular, the valency $\kappa$ of the non-commuting graph always leads to a $1$-dimensional eigenspace of $M$ spanned by the all ones vector.
+where $I$ is the identity matrix and $M$ is the adjacency matrix of the non-commuting graph on $D$.
+The form has a radical precisely when $F$ is not of full rank.
+From the above equation for $F$, we see this occurs if and only if $\eta = -\frac{2}{\lambda}$ for a non-zero eigenvalue $\lambda$ of $M$.
+Furthermore, the radical of the form coincides with the $\lambda$-eigenspace of $F$.
+For example, the valency $\kappa$ of the non-commuting graph is an eigenvalue of $M$ and the corresponding eigenspace is $1$-dimensional spanned by the all-one vector.
+Hence, when $\eta=-\frac{2}{\kappa}$, the projection form has $1$-dimensional radical.

+In general, since $M$ has finitely many eigenvalues, there are only finitely many values of $\eta$, for which the Frobenius form on the Matsuo algebra has a non-zero radical.